Rampagy/astar/C#/README.md

 ## Building

 [Download and install](https://www.mono-project.com/download/stable/) the Mono compiler for your system.
-This porject was built and verified using version 6.12.0 Stable (6.12.0.122).
+This project was built and verified using version 6.12.0 Stable (6.12.0.122).

 To build use the folowing command in the base folder of this project: